bittnkr/uniq/doc/under-the-hoods.md

   pop() // remove & return the next item.
 }
 ```

+Our queue object, has only 2 methods:

+`push()` insert data onto the queue.

+`pop()` remove data from the queue.

+## Properties
+`buffer` A contigous space of memory capable of holding integers or pointers.
+Allow more than one element to enter the queue at the same time.

+`size` must be a power of two.
+At minimum 1.

+`tail` where we register the new elements.
+Holds a the ID of last inserted element.

+`head` from where elements get out.
+Registers the next element to be removed.

+`tail & head` are simple integers.
+Topped by the ``size`` of the buffer.
+At minimum, a single bit.

 Now, with the minimum especification defined, its time to put it on fire...